NPDES Annual Report

 Joint Watershed/Recycling/Health Booth at Home & Garden Show in Lincoln, NE

-Additionally, a kid’s corner education activity was conducted at the same event by the Watershed and Solid Waste educator to actively involve kids interested in environmental impact.
+Additionally, a kid’s corner education activity was conducted at the same event by the Watershed and Solid Waste educators to actively involve kids interested in environmental impact.

-Kids Corner Event included planting native wildflowers using compost made available by Solid Waste
+Kids Corner Event included an activity regarding the importance of planting native wildflowers by Solid Waste

-The City made 1,350 cubic yards of compost available free to the public, previously “LinGro,” now referred to as “Earthfuel” Compost.
+The City made 2,160 cubic yards of compost available free to the public, previously known as “LinGro,” now referred to as “Earthfuel” Compost.

 2. Public Participation and Involvement

-Complaints of mud in the street are generally in direct correlation with local construction.
-Inspectors verify the address of the complaint against the map of large and small permitted sites.
-If it correlates with a permitted site, it is not only followed up in UPLNK, but also addressed through the proper enforcement procedures of the INOI or NOI permit.
-This system not only helps ensure citizen concerns are addressed but also site concerns are followed up in a timely manner.
-UPLNK Mud in the Street items are to be acknowledged within 24 hours and addressed within ten days.
-For this permit term staff followed up on 69 Mud in the Street complaints.
+Complaints about mud in the street and/or right of way are generally in direct correlation with local construction.
+Inspectors verify the address of the complaint, if it correlates with a permitted site, it is not only followed up in See Click Fix, but also addressed through the proper enforcement procedures of the permit.

 Removing trash from and adjacent to our local streams meets not only the public engagement permit requirement, but also qualifies as a water quality improvement.

 Watershed enlists local citizens to remove trash from our streams/creeks/waterways.
 We continually add new streams into the Adopt a Stream program, which correlates the upward trend in volunteer numbers.
-This year 318 volunteers took part in 36 Adopt a Stream clean up events and removed a total of 10,505 pounds of trash from our local water bodies.
+This year 220 volunteers took part in 26 Adopt A Stream clean up events and removed a total of 7,375 pounds of trash from our local waterways.

-The City put on a program to accept recyclable materials at various locations.
-Six thousand seven hundred fifty-nine tons of recyclable materials were collected through the City/County Consumer Recyclables Collection Sites in Fiscal Year 2021-22.
-Items included: newspapers, paper, cardboard, glass, tin and aluminum cans.
+Approximately 6,551 tons of recyclable materials were collected through the City/County Consumer Recyclables Collection Sites in Fiscal Year 2022-23.
+Items included: newspapers, paper, cardboard, glass, tin, and aluminum cans.
 This program was associated with the City of Lincoln’s Waste Reduction and Recycling Program.

-To educate the public on clean waterways, Watershed Management and Keep Lincoln and Lancaster County Beautiful work together to publish online social media campaigns to promote proper disposal of fireworks debris.
+To educate the public on clean waterways, Watershed Management and Keep Lincoln and Lancaster County Beautiful work together to publish online social media campaigns to promote proper disposal of fireworks debris, pet waste and other hazardous materials.

 3. Illicit Discharge/Disposal

-In Summer-Fall seasons of 2021-22 the dry weather team monitored 51 outfall sites in Lincoln (including one revisit from 2021).
-A total of sixteen samples were collected at sites that were found to have flow to detect potential illicit and illegal connections to the storm drain system.
-Monitoring locations shown in Figure 1(PDF, 2MB).
+In the Summer-Fall seasons of 2022-23 the dry weather team monitored 51 outfall sites in Lincoln (including one revisit from 2022).
+A total of 18 samples were collected at sites that were found to have flow to detect potential illicit and illegal connections to the storm drain system.
+Monitoring locations shown in Figure 1(PDF, 786KB).

 4. Construction Site Stormwater Programs

 The Watershed Management Division maintains a database for tracking permits for construction site activity.
-All of the inspections conducted by Watershed Management were logged in a database and mapped (see Figure 3(PDF, 2MB)).
+All of the inspections conducted by Watershed Management were logged in a database and mapped (see Figure 3(PDF, 900KB)).

 In addition to on-site education, annual training is provided to contractors apprising them of permit requirements, and changes to the same.
-Information regarding the annual training is available online at lincoln.ne.gov/Erosion.
+Information regarding the annual training is available online at lincoln.ne.gov/ErosionSeminar.

 Training is provided to site contractors and developers